drscotthawley/drscotthawley.github.io/_posts/2018-02-21-Resolving-OSX-Aliases.md

 Happy coding!

 *NOTE: Currently this code only follows _one_ alias.
 If there's an alias pointing to an alias to a file, it won't resolve to that file.
-Full generality would involve adding an iteration or recursive way of traversing multiple aliases which...I may do later. ;-)*
+Full generality would involve adding an iterative or recursive way of traversing multiple aliases which...I may do later. ;-)*